brettz9/intl-dom/README.md

 `rank` would not be able to have more than the `"one"` and `"*other"` categories, as English is limited to these for cardinal numbers, the default.

-Todo: Mention how plural formatting options from default argument still passed on to number formatter (e.g., to pass on `minimumFractionDigits`) and how not used as explicit argument (use `~` instead with `PLURAL` baked in; note too that casting won't affect formatting (e.g., plural casting may need number formatting))

-Todo: substitutions setting plural defaults (which locales can override)

 ## Built-in functions